cg-alves/CGA-Plugin-Helper/src/plugin-helper/README.txt

 == Changelog ==

+= 1.2.0 =
+* Removed $_SESSIONS dependency.
+This plugin will no longer conflict with caching.

 = 1.1.0 =
 * Added new curated plugins and categories
 * Added new translation strings for new categories